Fire-retardant fabric

-Fire-retardant fabrics refer to the type of textiles that are designed to resist ignition and also slow the spread of fire, this can be taken advantage of when designing fabrics as it improves the safety factor in a multitude of applications.
-These fabrics can either be inherently fire-retardant or chemically treated which add to the resistance that materials can provide against heat and flame damage.
+Fire-retardant fabrics refer to the type of textiles that are designed to resist ignition and slow the spread of fire.
+Fabrics of this category are often considered for improved safety in many applications.
+They may either be inherently fire-retardant or treated with flame-retardant chemicals.
+Both options can provide protection against heat and flame damage.

-They are used in a wide variety of areas that require the attributes of being retardant to flames like protective clothing, curtains, household upholstery, and other industrial environments.
-To make sure that these fabrics maintain a quality of effectiveness, they must meet a very strict set of safety standards such as NFPA 701 (North America) and EN 13501 (Europe).
-This can be achieved through selective materials and specialized treatments that can reduce flammability greatly and delay combustion.
+They are used in a wide variety of areas that require the attributes of being retardant to flames, including protective clothing, curtains, household upholstery, and other industrial items.
+To ensure these fabrics maintain a quality of effectiveness, they must meet a very strict set of safety standards, such as NFPA 701 (North America) and EN 13501 (Europe).
+These standards can be maintained through the use of selective materials and specialized treatments that can reduce flammability greatly and delay combustion.

 Properties

-The term fire-retardant, refers to a chemical substance that is or can be applied or treated to materials in order to prevent the start of or slow the growth of fire.
+The term fire retardant or flame retardant applies to a chemical substance that is or can be applied or treated to materials in order to prevent the start of or slow the growth of fire.

 The tests used specified in building codes, such as NFPA 701, are more correctly flame resistance tests, which test a fabric's ability to resist ignition with the flame size and duration in the test conditions.
 The result is a comparative test, which provides a measure of the material's resistance to propagating combustion caused by small scale ignition sources.
-These tests do not predict the burning characteristics of full scale hazards.
+However, these tests do not predict the burning characteristics of full scale hazards.
 In many cases, if exposed to a sufficiently large and sustained exposure fire, the fire-retardant fabrics will burn vigorously.

 Polyester is inherently flame retardant, and therefore doesn't flare up when applied to various tests.
 Any amount of heat delivered within a long enough time interval will have no impact on the fabrics' integrity while a limited amount of heat delivered within short enough time interval may ignite or melt the fabric.

 Curtains

 Inherently flame-retardant fabrics are certified in the United Kingdom by various British Standards.
 Fire-retardant fabrics sold in the UK for use as curtains must abide by BS 5867 Part 2 B & C, a British Standard.
 Other relevant UK standards include BS 5815-1 2005, BS 7175, Crib 5, IMO A563 and NFPA 701.
 These are treated in chemicals to increase its ability to resist fire and combusting easily.
-Its important to know that treated fabrics may lose their effectiveness of flame retardancy over time or if the curtains are exposed to outside conditions which could require retreatment or replacement.
+Importantly, treated fabrics may lose their effectiveness of flame retardancy over time or if the curtains are exposed to outside conditions.
+Affected items could require retreatment or replacement.